 As part of the CEA’s development of the sodium-cooled fast reactor (SFR) technology, innovative options are being integrated to improve the technology’s safety response in advanced fuel degradation conditions or even severe accident conditions.
 These options include an additional in-core safety system, called a mitigation device (Transfer Tube), which is designed to transfer a large fraction of the molten fuel into a core catcher and thus avoid prompt criticality, as illustrated in FIG 1.
 This mitigation device is designed to help return the reactor to a safe state after a severe accident.

 The aim of the SAIGA programme is to subject an experimental device consisting of three parts (two bundles of 16 fuel pins and a third sector filled with sodium simulating the mitigation device) to neutron irradiation conditions in order to reproduce a severe accident sequence.
 To do this, the experimental device will be placed in the core of the IGR used for research at the NNC-RK.
-The experimental conditions (physical, neutronic, chemical, sodium loop, etc.) of an SFR operating at nominal conditions will be recreated before initiating an unprotected-loss-of-flow (ULOF) severe accident.
+The experimental conditions (physical, neutronic, chemical, sodium loop, etc.) of an SFR operating at nominal conditions will be recreated before initiating a Na loss-of-flow severe accident.

 The SAIGA experimental programme must meet the following technological and scientific objectives, which are:

-• Study the degradation of two bundles of fuel pins and then the propagation of degraded material called corium (molten fuel and cladding steel) from one fuel sub-assembly to the neighbouring sub-assembly in the presence of a sodium channel representing the corium transfer tube in an ULOF transient.
+• Study the degradation of two bundles of fuel pins and then the propagation of degraded material called corium (molten fuel and cladding steel) from one fuel sub-assembly to the neighbouring sub-assembly in the presence of a sodium channel representing the corium transfer tube in a Na Loss-Of-Flow transient.

-• Improve our understanding of mitigation and enhance the database needed to validate scientific calculation tools for severe accidents (e.g. SIMMER in the SEASON platform), with the aim of reducing the uncertainties in the modelling of fast reactor core degradation, in order to improve margins in nuclear safety studies.
+• Improve our understanding of mitigation and enhance the database needed to validate scientific calculation tools for severe accidents (e.g. SIMMER), with the aim of reducing the uncertainties in the modelling of fast reactor core degradation, in order to improve margins in nuclear safety studies.

 Following a brief overview of the IGR characteristics, the specifications for the SAIGA programme and the expected results are reported hereafter.
 This paper then gives some important results on a feasibility study, as first phase to ensure that this SAIGA experimental test is possible.
 The aim of the first phase is to demonstrate the technical and scientific feasibility of the SAIGA programme, while the second phase involves conduction the experimental test.
 The main results of this feasibility study carried out by the NNC-RK teams in Kazakhstan and by the CEA teams are reported in various scientific fields: sodium thermohydraulics and neutronic behaviours, sodium loop and test section design, modelling of the behaviour of SFR fuels in steady-state conditions and in advanced degradation conditions.